Get steady! Combine on and off the mat strategies for better balance with yoga.

-Without focus, we will not be able to balance our body.
+Without focus, we will not be able to balance our bodies.
 No matter how many times we practice tree pose, we won’t grow roots if our mind wanders.
-Emotional turmoil will make it difficult to soar in eagle pose.
+Emotional turmoil will make it difficult to soar in the eagle pose.
 Our Warrior III pose will become the fallen hero if we can’t keep focused.

 Let’s start with 5 Practical Steps you can take for better balance with yoga on your mat.
 Be cautious if you are on medications that may make you feel dizzy or light-headed or have other issues that have you wobbly beyond the usual (ask your yoga therapist or healthcare provider for more guidance).

 - Focus your eyes on one spot.
 Don’t let your eyes blur or wander.